tech-acs/chimera-docs/docs/manager/Access control/Roles.md

 Page level permissions allow you to control who can access what pages in the dashboard.
 The steps to assign page level permissions are as follows:

-1. Go to the Roles edit [following the steps above](#assigning-permissions-to-roles)
+1. Go to the Roles edit
 2. Find the page you want to assign permissions to and click on the show page button
 3. Click on the 'Save' button to save the permissions